geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-24/meeting-transcript.md

 ##### **Chenyu** [[00:48:31](https://www.youtube.com/watch?v=Dm83mY6ONks&t=2911)]
 That sounds good.
-OK, so webgpu Wpmed said, only enable float 16 if any of the kernel has float 16.
+OK, so WebGPU Wpmed said, only enable float 16 if any of the kernel has float 16.
 You can choose the backend for dawn and putting together a PR for blah.
 OK.
 Hooved, you have anything you want to share?